neondatabase/website/content/docs/guides/prisma-migrations.md

 npx prisma migrate dev --name init
 ```

-This command generates migration files written in SQL corresponding to our schema definitions, and applies them to create the tables in Neon database.
+This command generates migration files written in SQL corresponding to our schema definitions and applies them to create the tables in your Neon database.
 We used the `--name` flag to name the migration.

-It also generates the Prisma Client aware of our schemas, which we'll use later to interact with the database.
+The command also generates a Prisma Client that is aware of our schemas:

 ```javascript
 import { PrismaClient } from '@prisma/client'